atakanersoy/WRO2025_FE_ANTi/other/README.md

 # Other Resources

 This folder contains supplementary materials for Team ANTi's WRO 2025 Future Engineers robot, including component images, technical documentation, development photos, and design resources.
-This documentation was last updated on **Thursday, November 06, 2025, at 06:37 AM +03**.
+This documentation was last updated on **Saturday, November 08, 2025, at 08:23 AM +03**.

 ## Resource Categories